18F/pclob/pages/plain-language.md

 The PCLOB annually trains our employees.
 Plain language is required in any document that:
 - Is necessary for obtaining any federal government benefit or service or filing taxes.
-- Is necessary for obtaining any federal government benefit or service or filing taxes.
-- Is necessary for obtaining any federal government benefit or service or filing taxes.
-- Is necessary for obtaining any federal government benefit or service or filing taxes.

-     -Is necessary for obtaining any federal government benefit or service or filing taxes.
-     -Provides information about any federal government benefit or service.
+- Provides information about any federal government benefit or service.
-     -Explains to the public how to comply with a requirement that the federal government administers or enforces.
+- Explains to the public how to comply with a requirement that the federal government administers or enforces.
-     -The PCLOB is committed to using plain language in our public communications and correspondence.
+- The PCLOB is committed to using plain language in our public communications and correspondence.

 ## Plain Writing Act Compliance Report